-Visualizing multidimensional data, such as with pedigree or within-population diversity is difficult in molecular ecology.
-Data visualization can be a helpful tool for first-pass investigations on a data set when beginning analysis and for presenting results in informative figures.
-For example, STRUCTURE(Pritchard et al., 2000) plots (citation) show information about population structure and hybridization in clear ways, but population substructure or hierarchical structure are difficult phenomena to display(Hubisz et al., 2009; Kalinowski, 2011).
-Principle components analyses (PCA’s) have been used to show population structure, but with a focus on maximizing distances between clusters, are poor at showing within-population variance.
-Similarly, PCA’s struggle to display pedigree information in one plot, with family groups usually impossible to show in a 2 or 3-dimensional plot.
+There is a pressing need for better methods to visualize multidimensional data in molecular ecology.
+Visualizations can be helpful tools for first-pass investigations on a data set and can produce informative figures to support numerical results for publication, and so are almost always part of analysis pipelines across the discipline.
+Existing methods typically work well with low dimensional data, but struggle to depict more complex relationships, such as pedigrees or within and between-population diversity.
+For example, plots produced by the program STRUCTURE clearly show information about population structure and hybridization (Pritchard et al., 2000), but often fail to show hierarchical or fine-scale population structure (Hubisz et al., 2009; Kalinowski, 2011).
+Principle Component Analysis (PCA) is likewise excellent at showing large scale clustering patterns, but, since the first several principle components (those which are typically plotted) delineate only the largest dimensions of variance in the data, they often depict only the largest, between population differences while neglecting differing degrees of variance within-population.
+Similarly, PCA’s struggle to display pedigree information in one plot, since each individual family groups may constitute a single dimension of difference.
+Multiple family groups are therefore usually impossible to show in a 2 or 3-dimensional PCA plot.

-We present here a method called t-Distributed Stochastic Neighbor Embedding (t-SNE; Van Der Maaten & Hinton 2008), which is a dimension reduction algorithm that displays population genetic data in 2 or 3 dimensions while making compromises between within- and between-cluster distances so that fine-scale as well as large-scale patterns in data may be visualized.
-This is a flexible algorithm which we apply to microsatellite and single nucleotide polymorphism (SNP) data sets used to study both population structure and pedigrees.

-t-SNE has been used in machine learning and biology for dimension reduction and data visualization to great effect (Maaten & Hinton, 2008).
-For instance, t-SNE has been used to support research on deep convolutional networks being trained in visual recognition (Donahue et al. 2014).
-In biology, t-SNE has been applied to cancer and epileptic seizure research to help identify tumor subpopulations that affect patient outcomes and for detecting epileptic seizures (Abdelmoula et al. 2016; Birjandtalab et al. 2016).
-In transcriptomics, t-SNE has been useful for differential gene expression, such as in islets of Langerhans within the human pancreas (Muraro et al. 2016).
-One example of t-SNE applied to SNP data shows that it is more effective than a PCA at resolving human population structure (Platzer 2013).
+Other disciplines have long struggled with similar problems, and several solutions have been proposed.
+One of these, t-Distributed Stochastic Neighbor Embedding (t-SNE) has been used in machine learning and biology for dimension reduction and data visualization to great effect (Maaten & Hinton, 2008).
+For instance, t-SNE has been used to support research on deep convolutional networks being trained in visual recognition (Donahue et al. 2014), applied to cancer and epileptic seizure research to help identify tumor subpopulations that affect patient outcomes and for detecting epileptic seizures (Abdelmoula et al. 2016; Birjandtalab et al. 2016), and has been useful for differential gene expression, such as in islets of Langerhans within the human pancreas (Muraro et al. 2016).Interestingly, t-SNE applied to SNP data has also been shown to be more effective than PCA at resolving human population structure (Platzer 2013).